kryotek777/Sacred-Gold-LobbyServer/README.md

 8. Select your character, and you’ll see the **server list**.
 Jump in and play!

 *(If you want to learn more about OpenNet vs. ClosedNet, see the [FAQ](#faq) below.)*

+> [!NOTE]
+> Sacred has an **anti-flood system** that delays messages if you send more than one every two seconds.
+After you exceed this rate, new messages get cached until the timer resets, and then they all get sent at once.
+So, **type slowly** in the lobby chat to avoid getting flood-blocked!

 ---